llvm/clangd-www/installation.md

 ![Completion in Sublime Text](sublime_completion.png)

-vscode-clangd has excellent support for all most clangd features, including:
+The LSP package has excellent support for all most clangd features, including:
  - code completion (a bit noisy due to how snippets are presented)
  - diagnostics and fixes
  - find definition and references